alexrwilliam/playwright-mcp-server/README.md

 #### Element Discovery & Validation
 - `query_selector(selector: str)` - Query for single element
 - `query_selector_all(selector: str)` - Query for all matching elements
+- Both element query tools obey the configured output caps and return `truncated` / `returned_count` metadata when results are clipped.
 - `is_visible(selector: str)` - Check if element is visible
 - `is_enabled(selector: str)` - Check if element is enabled
 - `wait_for_element(selector: str, timeout: int)` - Wait for element to appear